upendarpenmetcha/hackathons/utd-fall-2017/Readme.md

 Here are instructions for the hackathon as well as scoring guidelines.
 There are 3 problems that you can pick and choose from based on their level of complexity.

 ## Hack Away
+Create an account on http://refactored.ai.
 If you have already used jupyter notebooks, then it is easy to get started:

 1. Click on http://hackathon.refactored.ai and access your notebook environment.
 2. Click on new and select python 3 notebook.